pronego/docker/README.md

     - Choose the desired framework or system (*kohana*, *laravel*, *symfony*, *wordpress*),
     - Specify the PHP version
     - Specify the MySQL version and settings.
-3. Change into the .docker dir and run `docker-compose up -d`
+3. Change into the .docker dir and run `docker-compose up -d` to start, and `docker-compose down` to stop the containers.

 ## Useful `docker` commands